apache/incubator-kie-drools/efesto/EfestoDeveloperGuide.md

 2. `<T extends EfestoResource, E extends EfestoCompilationOutput> List<E> processResource(T toProcess, EfestoCompilationContext context);`

 The first method is used by the framework to know if that specific plugin is able to process a given *resource*.
 There must be at most one plugin that returns `true` for any given resource.
+There is an enforcing check that eventually throws an `Exception` when multiple plugins returns `true`, but developers are the first responsible for that.
 The logic behind this boolean is based on the actual type of the resource, on the identifier of the resource, and on other plugin-specific logic.
 The second method is responsible to actually process the resource.
 The `T` parameter is actually an `org.kie.efesto.compilationmanager.api.model.EfestoResource`.